thoughtbot/superglue/docs/tutorial.md

 What we've built so far is a multi-page application backed by classic Rails conventions with a touch of React.
-Lets progressively add SPA navigation to forms and links by bringing back a Rails favorite: [Unobtrusive Javascript](ujs.md)
+Lets progressively add SPA navigation to forms and links by bringing back a Rails favorite: [Unobtrusive JavaScript](ujs.md)

 === "`show.jsx`"
 Update `app/views/shopping_lists/show.jsx`

     !!!
 Note
-        Setting a HTTP method like `put` on a `<a>` tag is not supported with Unobtrusive Javascript.
+        Setting a HTTP method like `put` on a `<a>` tag is not supported with Unobtrusive JavaScript.
 This is by design.
 Instead, create a form that looks like a link.
 This is inspired by [link_to](https://apidock.com/rails/ActionView/Helpers/UrlHelper/link_to).